natenka/pyneng-book-en/docs/source/exercises/17_exercises.rst

 Task 17.1
 ~~~~~~~~~~~~

-Create write_dhcp_snooping_to_csv() function that processes the output of show dhcp snooping binding command from different files and writes processed data to csv file.
+Create the write_dhcp_snooping_to_csv function, which processes the output
+of the show dhcp snooping binding command from different files and writes
+the processed data to the csv file.

 Function arguments:

-* filenames - list with file names with show dhcp snooping binding outputs
+* filenames - list of filenames with "show dhcp snooping binding" command output
-* output - file name in csv format to which the result will be written
+* output - the name of the csv file into which the result will be written

-Function does not return anything.
+The function returns None.

-For example, if a list with one sw3_dhcp_snooping.txt file was passed as an argument:
+For example, if a list with one file sw3_dhcp_snooping.txt was passed as an argument:

 ::